 2. Tungsten Inert Gas (TIG) Welding

 Tungsten inert gas welding or TIG is one of the most commonly used metal welding methods in the industry.
-Welders conduct TIG welding on metals such as aluminum, carbon steel, magnesium, brass, stainless steel, copper-nickel, and silver alloys.
+Welders conduct TIG welding on metals such as aluminium, carbon steel, magnesium, brass, stainless steel, copper-nickel, and silver alloys.

 The filler metal is fed manually while the shielding gas is supplied externally.
 High electrical currents are used, which cause the process to emit significant levels of ozone, nitric oxide, and nitrogen dioxide.